AuDigitalHealth/lingo/docs/design/technologies.md

 ##### Spring Boot

 Spring Boot is a popular framework for building Java-based enterprise applications.
-It's used in Snomio to simplify the development process and provide a robust foundation for the application.
+It's used in Lingo to simplify the development process and provide a robust foundation for the application.
 Key features include:

 - Auto-configuration: Spring Boot automatically configures your application based on the